Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 ---

-#Card Library Guide - Effects
+#Cardshifter DSL Guide - Effects

 This guide will explain how to create custom effects for cards.
 We created an easy-to-use, flexible system that allows for creative effects to be applied to your mod.